Alluxio/alluxio/docs/en/Debugging-Guide.md

 A: Alluxio accelerates your system performance by leveraging data locality using distributed in-memory storage (and tiered storage).
-If your workloads do not have good data locality, and most accesses still need to go to the UnderFileSystem, you will not see tremendous performance difference.
+If your workloads do not have good data locality, and most accesses still need to go to the UnderFileSystem, you will not see tremendous performance boost.